mchocho/cloud-1/guide/wordpress.md

 chkconfig httpd on

-chkconfig --list httpd #httpd should be on in runlevels 2, 3, 4, and 5
+# httpd should be on in runlevels 2, 3, 4, and 5
+chkconfig --list httpd
 ```

 <p>